 Didier Lamouche has been a member of our Supervisory Board since 2006.
 Mr. Lamouche is currently a non-voting observer on the Audit Committee of our Supervisory Board.
 Dr. Lamouche is a graduate of Ecole Centrale de Lyon and holds a PhD in semiconductor technology.
 He has 25 years experience in the semiconductor industry.
 Dr. Lamouche started his career in 1984 in the R&D department of Philips before joining IBM Microelectronics where he held several positions in France and the United States.
 In 1995, he became Director of Operations of Motorola's Advanced Power IC unit in Toulouse (France).
-Three years later, in 1998, he joined IBM as General Manager of the largest European semiconductor site in Corbeil (France) to lead its turnaround and transformation into a joint venture between IBM and Infineon: Altis Semiconductor Operations based in New York (United States) until the end of 2004.
-Dr. Lamouche rejoined IBM and was the Vice President for Worldwide Semiconductor Operations based in New York (United States) until the end of 2004.
+Three years later, in 1998, he joined IBM as General Manager of the largest European semiconductor site in Corbeil (France) to lead its turnaround and transformation into a joint venture between IBM and Infineon: Altis Semiconductor.
+He managed Altis Semiconductor as CEO for four years.
+In 2003, Dr. Lamouche rejoined IBM and was the Vice President for Worldwide Semiconductor Operations based in New York (United States) until the end of 2004.
 Since December 2004, Dr. Lamouche has been the Chairman and CEO of Groupe Bull, a France-based global company operating in the IT sector.
 He is also a member of the Board of Directors of CAMECA and SOITEC.

 Didier Lombard was first appointed to our Supervisory Board at the 2004 annual shareholders' meeting and was reelected at our 2005 annual shareholders' meeting.
 He serves on the Compensation and Strategic Committees of our Supervisory Board.
-Mr. Lombard was appointed Chairman and Chief Executive Officer of France Telecom in March 2005.
+Mr. Lombard Chairman and Chief Executive Officer of France Telecom in March 2005.
 Mr. Lombard began his career in the Research and Development division of France Telecom in 1967.
 From 1989 to 1990, he served as scientific and technological director at the Ministry of Research and Technology.
 From 1991 to 1998, he served as General Director for industrial strategies at the French Ministry of Economy, Finances and Industry, and from 1999 to 2003 he served as Ambassador at large for foreign investments in France and as President of the French Agency for International Investments.
-From 2003 through February 2005, he served as France Telecom's Senior Executive Vice President in charge of technologies, strategic partnerships and new usages and as a member of France Telecom's Executive Committee.
-Mr. Lombard also spent several years as Ambassador in charge of foreign investment in France.
+From 2003 through February 2005, he served as France Telecom's Senior Executive Vice President in charge of technologies, strategic partnerships and new usages and as a member of France.
 Mr. Lombard is also Chairman of the Board of Directors of Orange and a member of the Board of Directors of Thales and Thomson, one of our important customers, as well as a member of the Supervisory Board of Radiall.
 Mr. Lombard was also a member until his resignation on November 15, 2006 of the Supervisory Board of ST Holding, our largest shareholder.
 Mr. Lombard is a graduate of the Ecole Polytechnique and the Ecole Nationale Supérieure des Télécommunications.